jlimadev/aws-certification-cloud-practitioner-notes/notes/deployment/README.md

 - CloudFormation is IaaC and you can deploy any AWS Services and integrations
 - Beanstalk is PaaS and it uses CloudFormation to deploy the Web Applications and you just need to worry about your code.

+## AWS CodeDeploy

+AWS Code Deploy is a tool to deploy code automatically.

+- AWS CodeDeploy is a Hybrid service and can be used in Amazon EC2, AWS Fargate, AWS Lambda, and your on-premises servers.
+- It does not use Beanstalk or CloudFormation behind the scenes.
+It is a different service.
+- You must first create the servers/instances (configured) to CodeDeploy run
+- By deploy code we can understand upgrade versions of our software automatically.

+## AWS CodeCommit

+Is a way to store the code into a Git AWS Repository.
+It is a competitor to GitHub.
+With AWS CodeCommit we can create multiple repositories, we can easily share code into our organization and keep the versions.

+- The code is automatically versioned
+- It is fully managed
+- Scalable & Highly Available
+- Private, Secured, Integrated with AWS

+## AWS CodeBuild